MA in Communication

 Applied Research in COMMUNICATION

-Applied Research in Communication The concentration in applied research prepares students to assess the research needs of a communication effort; design theory-based formative, process, and summative evaluation studies; execute quantitative and qualitative methods; analyze data using thematic, descriptive, and inferential approaches; and use results to plan and refine communication efforts.
+The concentration in applied research prepares students to: assess the research needs of a communication effort; design theory-based formative, process, and summative evaluation studies; execute communication research methods; analyze data using thematic, descriptive, and inferential approaches; and use results to plan and refine communication efforts.
 Students must complete at least three of the following electives:

 Code | Title | Credits |